 Whitney McVeigh's work focuses on the psychological and physical aspects that underlie and define us as humans.
 Concerned with reinvention, she uses found objects, including books and old ledgers and creates large paintings embodying a sense of time and human imprint.
 Her work explores both personal history and collective memory and alludes to the layering of time.

-McVeigh's research at University of the Arts, London College of Fashion is Human Fabric which celebrates collective identity and the threads that connect us as humans.
+McVeigh's research at University of the Arts, London (LCF) Human Fabric looks at collective identity through community projects and site specific work.

 Selected Solo Exhibitions: Elegy to Nature, Eykyn Maclean Gallery, New York (2018), 6671 Days, Nirox Foundation, South Africa (2016); Contours, Hazard Gallery, Johannesburg, South Africa (2016); 'Birth': Origins at the end of life, Kurashiki University of Science and the Arts, Japan (2015); Language of Memory, Summerhall, Edinburgh (2015-16); Invisible Companion, Kettle's Yard, Cambridge (2015); Into the Void, House of St Barnabas, London (2013); Hunting Song, Gervasuti Foundation, 55th Venice Biennale (2013); New Ink Paintings, Michael Goedhuis, London (2015); Archaeology of Memory, Nirox Projects, Johannesburg (2011) and SMAC gallery, Cape Town (2011); Dialogue, David Krut Projects, New York (2010/11); New Work, A Foundation, London (2009).